kollin-brandenburg/ICS_HCM/LabGuide100.md

 **1.2.2.3** Select the `Hamburger` menu icon again to dismiss the left-hand navigation and get some screen real-estate back.

 **1.2.2.4** Make note of the integrations that have been created.
-We will be working with the integration called *Lab 400 Create EBS Order Solution*.
+We will be working with the integration called *ICSHCM Add Talent Profile UserXX*.

 ![](images/100/image012.png)

-**1.2.2.5** Open the integration `Lab 400 Create EBS Order Solution` by clicking on the integration name.
+**1.2.2.5** Open the integration `ICSHCM Add Talent Profile UserXX` by clicking on the integration name.
 We want to see what it looks like.
 Since the integration is already active, we’ll be looking at it in `Viewing` mode.
 There will be a warning that _Edit is not possible..._ in yellow displayed along the top.
 You can dismiss the warning bar by selecting the little "X" on the very right of the warning.

 ![](images/100/image012a.png)